veraison/corim/extensions/README.md

 You do not need to define this method unless you actually want to enforce some constraints (i.e., if you just want to define additional fields).

+### Unknown extensions caching

+When unmarshaled data contains entries that do not correspond to fields inside a registered extensions struct, their values get cached inside the `Extensions` objects.
+If the containing object is later re-marshalled, cached values will be included, so that unknown extensions are not lost.

+Cached extension values are not accessible via `Get*()` methods described above, however they are available as `Extensions.Cached` map.

+If an extensions struct is registered after unmarshalling, it will be populated with any now-recognized cached values, which will then be removed from the cache.

 ### Example

 The following example illustrates how to implement a map extension by extending